shiqiw/dailyfeed.github.io/_posts/2017-05-08-database-partition-intro-i.md

 Sharding strategies include lookup strategy (build mapping between the shard key and the physical/virtual storage), range strategy (group and order by shard key), and hash strategy (reduce the chance of hotspots).

 ## What is functional partition
-I haven't seen functional partition concept else where.
-The following description is from *Cloud Design Pattern*.
+I haven't seen functional partition concept else where other then Microsoft docs and *Cloud Design Pattern*.

 For systems where it is possible to identify a bounded context for each distinct business area or service in the application, functional partitioning provides a technique for improving isolation and data access performance.
 Another common use of functional partitioning is to separate read-write data from read-only data that's used for reporting purposes.